ctxcode/vue-pre/README.md

 ->setComponentBeforeMount(Array<String $componentName, AnonFunction>)
 // If you dont want a componentDirectory, use setComponentTemplate ->setComponentTemplate(Array<String $componentName, String $template>)
-// Returns an array of all templates that were used while rendering ->getRenderedTemplates()
+// Returns an array of all components that were used while rendering ->getRenderedComponents()

 # HTML Generating
 ->generateTemplateScriptsHtml()